Personal budgets and direct payments

 - making sure anyone you employ can legally work in the UK

-- registered with HRMC (Her Majesty’s Revenue and Customs) for tax and national insurance purposes
+- registered with HMRC (Her Majesty’s Revenue and Customs) for tax and national insurance purposes

 - arranging employers liability insurance.